 Between 1986 and 1994, English gothic rock band The Mission landed 12 singles within the UK top 40, with "Wasteland" becoming their biggest hit, peaking at number 11 in January 1987.

 In Australia, The Mission never landed a top 100 entry.
-They did, however, managed to place two singles within the top 150, of which "Butterfly on a Wheel" was the second - we saw them with the first in April 1990.
+They did, however, manage to place two singles within the top 150, of which "Butterfly on a Wheel" was the second - we saw them with the first in April 1990.
 The album both tracks are lifted from, Carved in Sand (number 109, April 1990), also made the ARIA top 150.

 "Butterfly on a Wheel" was a much bigger hit in the UK, reaching number 12 in January 1990, though its chart run was brief, only spending four weeks in the top 100 (gotta love the UK charts...).
 The single peaked at number 13 in Ireland in January 1990, number 48 in the Netherlands in March 1990, and number 36 in New Zealand in March 1990.